rtp-aws/devpost_aws_disaster_response/captainslog.md

 mxnet rotate method.
 Even used color images.
 The first two training sessions failed.
 The third session passed but still has a very low F1 score.

+20220314

+Finished the presentation for aidaug.org pi day event.